fermyon/developer/content/common/contributing-docs.md

 ### 6.3 How To Properly Edit CSS Styles

+> The following section (the running of the `npm run styles` command) is not necessary unless you are editing styles i.e. updating `.scss` files, in order to generate new `.css` files, as part of your contribution.

-Directly editing `.css` files is not recommended, because these are overwritten.
-Instead, if you would like to make and test a new/different style please go ahead and update the appropriate `.scss` file instead.
+Directly editing `.css` files is not recommended, because `.css` files are overwritten.
+Instead, if you would like to make and test a new/different style please go ahead and update the appropriate `.scss` file.
 The following command will automatically update the `.css` file that is relevant to the `.scss` file that you are editing:

 <!-- @selectiveCpy -->